 The abnormal gene leads to a low level of the antithrombin III protein.
 This low level of antithrombin III can cause abnormal blood clots (thrombi) that can block blood flow and damage organs.

 People with this condition will often have a blood clot at a young age.
 They are also likely to have family members who have had a blood clotting problem.

 People will usually have symptoms of a blood clot.
 Blood clots in the arms or legs usually cause swelling, redness, and pain.
 When a blood clot breaks off from where it formed and travels to another part of the body, it is called a thromboembolism.
 Symptoms depend on where the blood clot travels to.
 A common place is the lung, where the clot can cause a cough, shortness of breath, pain while taking deep breaths, chest pain, and even death.
 Blood clots that travel to the brain can cause a stroke.

-A blood clot is treated with blood thinning medicines (also called anticoagulants).
+A blood clot is treated with blood-thinning medicines (also called anticoagulants).
 How long you need to take these drugs depends on how serious the blood clot was and other factors.
-Discuss this with your health care provider.
+Discuss this with your provider.

 Most people have a good outcome if they stay on anticoagulant medicines.

 Blood clots can cause death.
 Blood clots in the lungs are very dangerous.